s0urav6529/softcopy-note/README.md

     For GET, POST, PUT, DELETE send request

-# ALL types of CDN link
+# ALL types of CDN 🔗

     https://cdnjs.com/libraries